mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

   sudo reboot
 ```

-To then update the EEPROM, run these commands:
+To update the EEPROM, run these commands:

 ```bash
 sudo apt update && \